juliaguida/oystercard/pills/post-course-technical-coaching.md

 **Who:** Anybody still to find a job; recommended for grads who have been job-hunting for more than a month.

 ## How does this affect my chances of finding work?

 Coding more and committing to a regular working day following the course can only positively impact your ability to find work.

 When shortlisting for jobs, there partnerships team are trying to balance a number of factors, but ultimately the hiring partners want to see the strongest applicants.
-Those applicants are assess on a number of factors, explained in more detail in our [shortlisting pill](https://github.com/makersacademy/jobhunters/blob/master/careers/shortlisting.md).

 In particular "How frequently are they committing code on github?", "Do they have a side project?" and "Is there proof that they have acted on technical feedback from previous applications?" are all things that you can demonstrate by maintaining a structure routine of development work after your graduate.

 Why do these things matter?
 They matter because this is what our hiring partners want to see - they're going to look at your Github and they're going to ask us for our technical recommendations.
 If you've got high quality side projects or you've requested a mock interview and done well, that tells us that you're a top quality candidate and you're more likely to be shortlisted.

 ## FAQs

 ### How often should I be coding?

 Ideally, most days!
 You should be aiming to make at least a few commits each week.
 After a careers fair you may have a number of job applications to make but you should still try and make time to write code at some point.
 And yes, tech tests count!

 ### How do I know when to focus on coding and when to focus on job-hunting?

 If you're making a lot of applications but not having a great deal of luck, then it's likely that there is an area where you could improve and you should consider making coding and learning your primary focus for a couple of weeks.
 Talk to a coach if you're unsure - start an ILP or book a Mock Technical Interview to get feedback on how your skills stack up.

 **Ultimately, if you're unsure about anything, please come talk to one of us!**

 ![Tracking pixel](https://githubanalytics.herokuapp.com/course/pills/post-course-technical-coaching.md)